unixcharles/acme-client/README.md

 > http_challenge.token # => 'example_token'
 ```

-For test purpose you can just save the challenge file and use Ruby to serve it:
+For test purposes you can just save the challenge file and use Ruby to serve it:

 ```bash
 ruby -run -e httpd public -p 8080 --bind-address 0.0.0.0